-In addition to specifying the url, you can also specify settings that do not directly affect the behavior of debian-installer itself, but can be passed through to scripts specified using presed/run in the loaded presend file.
+In addition to specifying the url, you can also specify settings that do not directly affect the behavior of debian-installer itself, but can be passed through to scripts specified using preseed/run in the loaded preseed file.
 At present, the only example of this is auto-install/classes, which has an alias classes.
 This can be used thus:

-'''

-auto url=example.com classes=class_A; class_B
+auto url=example.com classes=class\A;class\B

-'''